-At June 30, 2009 the debt relating to the May gas sales in Kazakhstan was outstanding but this was settled in July.
+At September 30, 2009 the debt relating to the August gas sales in Kazakhstan was outstanding but this was settled in early October along with the early settlement of the September invoice.

 Capital Management

 The Company's objectives when managing capital is to maintain adequate financial flexibility to preserve its ability to meet financial obligations, both current and long term.
 The capital structure of the Company is managed and adjusted to reflect changes in economic conditions.